AI evaluation lacks the measurement science that other fields rely on.

 Follow the work.

-Research, course updates, and releases.
+Research, course updates, and releases, delivered as they ship.